 - 1 can Thai Kitchen coconut milk (13.6 oz) or just over 1½ cups of full-fat coconut milk

-- Melt the coconut milk with the sugar in a pot, stirring over a low flame until the sugar has completely melted.
+- Melt the coconut milk with the sugar in a pot, stirring over a low flame until the sugar has completely melted (a few minutes).

 - Put the toasted hazelnuts in a food processor or a high-powered blender like a Vitamix.
-Process or blend (using the tamper) until the nuts are finely ground.
+Process or blend (using the tamper) until the nuts are just ground into a meal.

 - Add the coconut milk-sugar mixture.
 Blend again until smooth.